E-goi/smart-marketing-for-wp/readme.txt

 == Changelog ==
+= 5.1.02 =
+- Add new Validation for warning in contact forms
+- Ensured consistent behavior of the newsletter subscription checkbox selection

 = 5.1.01 =
 - Add a “Telephone” field to the Elementor form.
 - Add a validation on the configuration page if WooCommerce is not installed.